Australian Police: XAMN helped solve armed robbery

 Initially, I provided a supporting role assisting in searching properties, exhibit collection and corroborating interviews.
 I obtained good understanding of the circumstances of the offending and had a high level of understanding of the criminality of the suspects based on having had previous interactions with many of them.
 Just as importantly, through my policing experience I had an innate understanding of how organized crime and criminal gangs operate, and how they go about their day to day business.

 This investigation had been running for almost two years when I was asked to review all mobile telephone evidence and network records.
 Clearly, this was a complex and time-consuming task.
 After identifying the extractions and records I had only six weeks to prepare the digital and network evidence for trial.

 During that time, I identified key evidence, including direct and indirect contact between the accused, victims and witnesses prior to the offence.
 The main concern was managing the large volume of data and the tedious task of ensuring its accuracy so that it could be relied upon in evidence.
 Investigators are increasingly required to specialize in various aspects of cases.
 Most recently this is the ability to understand and interpret complex communications systems data.
 Critical to this function is the use of a suitable tool for digital data.

 XAMN was key to make it easier to search locations

-The use of the XAMN interface helped me fast track my investigation, making the task infinitely more manageable.
+The use of the XAMN data analysis software interface helped me fast track my investigation, making the task infinitely more manageable.
 I was able to quickly cross-correlate data from multiple data sets, find important data using key word searches, use filtering to find images taken on or around the offence date by mobile phones used by suspects and other relevant associates as well as identify other persons of interest.
 The XAMN interface made it easy to find a google maps location search and lessened the need for external data specialists to be brought into an investigation, thus saving money and time.